vitor-yuichi/Tweet_Pluviometer/Tweet-codes/README.txt

 Processing part of tweets will be in this folder.
-The tweets were collected from a 2000 meter spatial radius of the 857A pluviometer The floods were extracted from a shapefile within a spatial radius of 2000 meters from the 857A rain gauge Some terms that will appear:
+The tweets were collected from a 2000 meter spatial radius of the 857A pluviometer The floods were extracted from a shapefile within a spatial radius of 2000 meters from the 857A rain gauge All the tweets were filtered at 16h to 20h
+Some terms that will appear:
 Fidelity: It's a frequence, tweets related to the context of flooding two hours before the outbreak
 Strength: Also a frequency, tweets that contain the context of flooding but not necessarily within the temporal radius